MHanafy/EntityExtensions/README.md

 The plan is, to keep updating it with other vendors support (Oracle, MySql, etc...) if it gets enough demand/contribution from the community.

-Using the library is as easy as adding a using statement for EntityExtensions; then using the extension methods from you DbContext.
+Using the library is as easy as adding a using statement for EntityExtensions; then using the extension methods from your DbContext.

 Examples:
 Bulk insert/updates/deletes